-Planning started in the U.S. as an attempt to solve public health problems such as the cholera epidemics that engulfed many American cities in the late 1800s.
+The history of planning in the U.S. started as an attempt to solve public health problems such as the cholera epidemics that engulfed many American cities in the late 1800s.
 Planners worked on providing city infrastructure (providing water, sewers and roads, and attempting to ease the overcrowding that bedeviled many American cities during this period).
 Over time, this evolved into a broader effort to regulate how, where and when building could occur, to make cities more pleasant and efficient places to live and work.
 Managing development is a major function of planning to this day (and is referred to as "land-use planning").

 In the last half of the twentieth century, suburbs grew ever faster while most central cities shrank.
 Planners became concerned with the environmental and economic consequences of development.
 Reducing urban sprawl through growth controls, changing transportation and development patterns to reduce air and water pollution, and revitalizing distressed regions and inner city neighborhoods, became priorities.
 Planners couldn't do this alone: ensuring democratic citizen participation was essential if major policy changes were to succeed.